jongbokhi/Langchain_LLM/Reliable RAG/README.md

 Unlike traditional RAG, this pipeline introduces **Document Grading**, **Query Transformation**, **Relevance Check** and **Hallucination Check**  steps to generate **more accurate and reliable answers**.

-The pipeline uses the **Samsung Electronics 2024 Sustainability Report (Korean version)** as the knowledge base.
+The pipeline uses the **Samsung Electronics 2024 Sustainability Report (Korean version)** as context.

 ---